All Episodes

 This is how proponents of big government do this.

-They boil issues down, they find out what it is about anything they want to take over and control that makes you unhappy, and then they let it be known they're gonna fix it for you.
+They find out what it is about anything they want to take over and control that makes you unhappy.

 $8 a month?

-What do you do you realize you can't go to one movie for eight bucks?
+What do you, do you realize you can't go to one movie for eight bucks?

-You can't you can't park.
+You can't park.

-You can't go to a movie, you can't buy popcorn with or without coconut oil.
+You can't buy popcorn with or without coconut oil.

 And I think in this country, economics is woefully mistaught.